dennisfrymire/dennisfrymire/README.md

 ### Hello! 👋

 I'm Dennis Frymire.
 I'm a web developer, transitioning from a previous career in real estate sales and clinical massage therapy.
 (Yes, two very different fields!)
-As a former small business owner, I approach my work with a strong sense of ownership and empathy.
+I approach my work with a strong sense of ownership and empathy.

 ### Now:

-I am currently seeking first developer role while deepening and expanding my learning that began through self-teaching and General Assembly's Software Engineering Immersive.
+I am currently in fellowship as a full-stack developer at the National Democratic Training Committee.